ryandonovanenm/ryandonovanenm.github.io/_posts/2022-09-02-enm-and-our-separation.md

 * From here, I have written / plan to write about our journey in a chronological way.
 Some of the content is there, but I still have plenty to fill in.
     * The next post is about how we decided to become ENM.
-* I’ve also skipped ahead, though, to share more about how our relationship ended, and that story picks up with this post.
-(TODO)
+* I’ve also skipped ahead, though, to share more about how our relationship ended, and that story picks up with [this post](https://ryandonovanenm.github.io/2023/01/04/our-decision-to-separate/).